galanghanaf/lamp/README.md

-# My LAMP Setup on Ubuntu 22.04
+# Tested in Ubuntu 22.04

 ## Firewall